 The town of Cherrapunji is nestled in the East Khasi Hills about 50 km southwest of the state’s capital, Shillong.

 Cherrapunji, also known as Sohra or Churra, means ‘the land of oranges’.

 The cliffs of Cherrapunji also offer stunning views of the plains of Bangladesh.

 While the debate about the wettest place on earth is an ongoing one, Mawsynram, also in Meghalaya, is known to receive higher rainfall than Cherrapunji.

 Cherrapunji itself receives a staggering 11,777 mm of rainfall annually.

 Monsoon clouds which blow inland from the Bay of Bengal are stopped from moving further by the ridges of Cherrapunji.
 The town receives both south-west and north-east monsoon.

-Besides, enjoying the rains, Cherrapunji is also a good place for trekking.
-The most popular trekking route is that leads to Double Decker Living Root bridge in Nongriat village.
-It is advisable to hire a guide on your treks.
-Other activities to do in Cherrapunji are river canyoning from Nongthymmai to Mynteng steel rope bridge.
-Rock climbing and camping can also be indulged in Cherrapunji.
+Cherrapunji in general is a good place for trekking.
+The most popular trekking route is the one that leads to the Double Decker Living Root bridge in Nongriat village.
+It is advisable to hire a guide for your treks.

 The average minimum and maximum temperature of Cherrapunji is as given below.
 The best time to visit Cherrapunji is also specified.